laurabaldassari/2019-500/assignments/OSIA/README.md

 - I suggest you plan on spending about half of the time discussing the statistical and design considerations.
 - I strongly encourage you to provide useful graphs to summarize key findings.

 If you like, you can adapt the [outline I suggest for your final project proposal](https://github.com/THOMASELOVE/2019-500/tree/master/projects/final#the-presentation) for this task, although I would encourage you to think hard about what might be most useful to us in this context, rather than just applying that plan.
+You will also submit your slides from your presentation to me, via Canvas.

 ## Second Reviewer